 Why is Boudicca more famous than Caratacus?

 Boudicca’s story was revived during the reign of Elizabeth I, when the state was looking for parallels to support the concept of a powerful female monarch.
 England was threatened by invasion from Catholic Europe so the fight for liberty against an implacable foe chimed with the times.
-During the reign of Victoria, Boudicca was celebrated as a powerful queen, although the fact that she led native resistance to an empire was played down.
+During the reign of Queen Victoria, Boudicca was celebrated as a powerful queen, although the fact that she led native resistance to an empire was played down.

 The tale of the Boudiccan war is perhaps more sweepingly dramatic than that of Caratacus, though it is also more bloody, traumatic and filled with what we would today (quite rightly) describe as war-crimes.